yaseen-afi/ZastiSL_LCA_Capstone_Project/README.md

 # OR
 xdg-open index.html  # For Linux
 # OR
-start index.html  # For Windows
+open index.html  # For Windows
 ```

 Now, you can use the application!